ToolsGambling

 4. Bankroll tolerance — ability to handle 30-40% drawdowns

-Kelly works for any positive EV game where you can accurately estimate probabilities, including video poker variants with 100%+ RTP when played with optimal strategy.
+Kelly works for any positive EV game where you can accurately estimate probabilities.

 Kelly Doesn't Work For